SolaceProducts/terraform-provider-solacebroker/docs/resources/client_cert_authority_ocsp_tls_trusted_common_name.md

   ocsp_tls_trusted_common_name|x
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
   This has been available since SEMP API version 2.19.
+  The import identifier for this resource is {certAuthorityName}/{ocspTlsTrustedCommonName}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
 ---

 # solacebroker_client_cert_authority_ocsp_tls_trusted_common_name (Resource)